aboriginalflag

 Lecture

-In a lecture with a difference, members are invited into a rare dialogue between art and science, where conceptual boundaries are tested and reimagined.
-The event brings together a conceptual artist whose research-driven, interdisciplinary practice reflects critically and poetically on the materials and methodologies of science, and an esteemed scientist from Australia’s National Measurement Institute (NMI), responsible for shaping […]
+This lecture provides a rare dialogue between art and science, where conceptual boundaries are tested and reimagined.
+The event brings together a conceptual artist whose research-driven, interdisciplinary practice reflects critically and poetically on the materials and methodologies of science, and an esteemed scientist from Australia’s National Measurement Institute (NMI), responsible for shaping the nation’s physical […]

 Learn more